camillescott/shmlast/ISSUE_TEMPLATE.md

-Please see the [contribution guidelines](CONTRIBUTING.md) for details on submitting an issue.
+Please see the CONTRIBUTING.md for details on submitting an issue.

 ## Problem Description